-During the current reporting period, the Group's independent non-executive directors received a fixed fee with no variable or performance-related component, as set by the Group's shareholders at the Annual General Meeting held on September 23, 2021.
+During the current reporting period, the Group's independent non-executive directors received a fixed fee with no variable or performance-related component, as set by the Group's shareholders at the Annual General Meeting.

 The Group's executive directors are salaried employees of the Argus Group and are remunerated based on an employment contract.